pengzhanbo/vite-plugin-mock-dev-server/docs/en/guide/define-mock.md

 # defineMock(mockConfig)

-Mock configuration type helper function
+`defineMock` is a type helper function used for defining mock configurations, providing complete TypeScript type hints and code completion.

 ## Usage